Story-Making Sessions – Y3 to Y7

 - Kick start children’s creativity, with a key focus on engaging reluctant writers through complete immersion in a unique and magical multi-sensory approach.
 As our magical architects are currently working on our new story destination, we are taking our approach into schools/providing digital experiences with an interactive programme using drama and creative writing techniques.

 - Grow children’s imagination and confidence.
 At Grimm & Co, no idea is a bad idea and we support all children and young people to fearlessly unleash their imaginations.

 - Help children value the importance of writing and develop a positive attitude to literacy, through the legacy of a high quality output that can be celebrated with teachers, family and peers.

-- Develop collaborative skills as well as individual initiative, through the collective creation a story’s “building blocks” and the celebration of children’s unique responses.
+- Develop collaborative skills as well as individual initiative through the collective creation of the story’s “building blocks” and the celebration of children’s unique responses.

 How will attending Grimm & Co benefit me?

 Our literacy workshops have been developed in collaboration with teachers to help children develop greater self-confidence and self-respect; positive attitudes to writing, literacy and learning; new ways of thinking; and the courage to try new things.

 We survey all teachers who attend our story making sessions with their classes, and have received unanimously positive feedback.
 Many teachers have commented that attending Grimm & Co increased their students’ motivation to write and learn; that it built their confidence and self-esteem; and developed imagination, creativity, and new ways of thinking in their students.